ShrugalTayal/HelloWorldJNI/README.md

    cd src
    ```

 9. Compile the Java file using the `javac` command.
-Since the `HelloWorld` class is inside the `com.mycompany` package, use the package-qualified class name:
+Since the `HelloWorld` class is inside the `com.jni` package, use the package-qualified class name:

    ```bash
    javac com/jni/HelloWorldJNI.java